BenOvermyer/benovermyer.com/content/resume/index.md

 I am the owner and president of [Silver Gryphon Games](https://silvergryphongames.com), a tabletop role-playing game publishing company.

-## Senior Platform Engineer at Apiture
+## Senior Platform Engineer (Tech Lead) at Apiture

 _July 2021 to present_

-I help the digital banking startup Apiture build a modern platform to make its services highly available and highly performant.
-Starting out, this means crafting a thoughtful and powerful observability architecture to identify opportunities for improvement.
+I help the digital banking company Apiture build a modern platform to make its services highly available and highly performant.
+As a tech lead on the Platform Engineering team, I architect systems, mentor junior engineers, build complex components of the platform, and lead a small group of platform engineers.

 ## DevOps Consultant at Solution Design Group